What is a Project Coordinator?

 Most people use the Project Coordinator role as a stepping stone into becoming a full fledged Project Manager (if this is your goal check out our post on PM interview questions), but both positions are decently paid and come with their own challenges.

 This post will look at one specific challenge.
 Getting the job in the first place!
 And particularly getting past the interview stage.
+If you are struggling to even get your foot in the door then consider reading out post on How to Write a Project Coordinator CV (With Examples).

 Firstly we will take a look at some general tips, then we will look at the best way of structuring your answers (including what NOT to do), and finally we will look at some example interview questions and share some sample answers.